-Basic auto-focus systems use contrast detection (CDAF), which does an electronic version of what how you would focus with your own eyes: adjusting the lens until edges appear sharp.
+The most basic auto-focus systems use contrast detection (CDAF), which does an electronic version of what how you would focus with your own eyes: adjusting the lens until the edges of objects appear "sharp".

-More advanced auto-focus systems in phones use lasers and/or dedicated focus pixels on the main sensor.
+More advanced auto-focus systems in phones use lasers to measure the distance from the camera to the subject, and/or dedicated focus pixels on the main sensor.
 A system using focus pixels is known as phase detection (PDAF).

 Most auto-focus cameras mechanically change the distance between two lenses to do this using a small motor or ultrasonic actuator.